• Discover Africa With Us

 CURRENCY

-The import and export of local currency is limited to ฿50,000.
-The import and export of foreign currency is unlimited, but amounts over US$20,000 must be declared.
+The import and export of local currency is limited to K5,000.
+The import and export of foreign currency are unrestricted, but amounts over US$5,000 must be declared upon arrival or departure.

-Foreign currencies can be exchanged at banks (which have the best rates), hotels (which charge high commissions), and Bureaux de Changes can be found in larger towns (generally open 0800-2000).
-Outside large towns and tourist areas, high value notes may be difficult to exchange, so visitors are advised to carry small change.
+Foreign currencies can be exchanged at banks (which typically offer the best rates), hotels (which often charge higher commissions), and Bureaux de Change, which are available in larger towns and cities (generally open 0800-1700).
+In rural areas and smaller towns, exchanging high-denomination foreign currency notes can be difficult, so travelers are advised to carry smaller denominations or Kwacha.

 BANKING